KellyMahan/powadmin/README.md

 PowAdmin
 ========

-A simple way of issue restarts and, stops and starts for pow configs.
+A simple way of issue restarts, stops and starts for pow configs.

 Install
 -------